Interests

 Publications

-- 'Public health emergencies and human rights: Problematic jurisprudence arising from the covid-19 pandemic’, (2020) 5 European Human Rights Law review 488-498 (with Dr Stephanie Palmer)
+- 'Public health emergencies and human rights: Problematic jurisprudence arising from the covid-19 pandemic’, (2020) 5 European Human Rights Law Review 488-498 (with Dr Stephanie Palmer)

 - 'Declaratory misgivings: assisted suicide in a post-Nicklinson context' (2018) 2 Public Law 209